jhap1982/giveituruguay/2012/2012-11-17 - Rogers Arena, Vancouver, Canada/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Can't Stop
+5. Can't Stop
-Hey
+6. Hey
-Throw Away Your Television
+7. Throw Away Your Television
-Encore jam
+8. Encore jam
-She's Only 18
+9. She's Only 18
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Charlie
+11. Charlie
-Did I Let You Know
+12. Did I Let You Know
-Under the Bridge
+13. Under the Bridge
-Look Around
+14. Look Around
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-Soul to Squeeze
+19. Soul to Squeeze
-Give It Away
+20. Give It Away
-Outro Jam
+21. Outro Jam

 ## Notes